 \emph{1.3 The idea of the proof of Theorem \ref{A}} Our main strategy is to argue by contradiction.
 Suppose that a complete contractible 3-manifold $(M, g)$ with positive scalar curvature and trivial $\pi^{\infty}_{1}(M)$ is not homeomorphic to $\mathbb{R}^{3}$.

-Before constructing minimal surfaces, let us introduce two notations from 3-dimensional topology.
-For a closed handlebody $N$ of genus $g>0$, a \emph{meridian} $\gamma\subset \partial N$ of $N$ is an embedded circle which is nullhomotopic in $N$ but non-contractible in $\partial N$ (See Definition \ref{mer}).
+Before constructing minimal surfaces, let us introduce two notions from 3-dimensional topology.
+For a closed handlebody $N$ of genus $g>0$, a \emph{meridian} $\gamma\subset \partial N$ of $N$ is an embedded circle which is null-homotopic in $N$ but non-contractible in $\partial N$ (see Definition \ref{mer}).